genkinanodesu/AssociativeSTP/README.md

 # AssociativeSTP

-Companion code for the manuscript "Reshaping Neural Representation via Associative, Presynaptic Short-Term Plasticity."
+Companion code for the manuscript ["Reshaping Neural Representation via Associative, Presynaptic Short-Term Plasticity"](https://arxiv.org/abs/2601.10397).

 This repository contains the analysis notebooks, ring-network simulation code, cached simulation fits, and PDF outputs used for the manuscript figures.
 It is